 The smishing URL: https[:]//cancelbank29b[.]com

 Unlike the landing page, the URL does not impersonate a specific brand or identity because the domain name refers to a generic “cancelbank.”
-The generic and vague domain name, in addition to the random string of numbers and letters “29b”, can help the user identify the suspicious URL and question the legitimacy of the URL’s destination.
+The vague domain name, combined with a random string like “29b,” can signal a suspicious URL and prompt users to question its legitimacy.

 Fortra conducted a WHOIS lookup query on the smishing URL which revealed ingenuine information.